Microorganisms are tiny life forms.

 Microorganisms, like other living things, can be poisoned with herbicides, pesticides, and fungicides.
 The truth is, we don't really understand all of the interactions between these tiny life forms.
 Throwing a chemical monkey wrench into what looks like a delicate balance is probably not in our best interest.

 The best way to keep a healthy balance of microorganisms in your soil is to keep the soil healthy.
 Very often, chemicals cause too much change too quickly.
-Regularly adding aged compost to your soil is the best way to keep your soil healthy.
+Mulching with coarse wood chips and regularly adding aged compost to your soil are the best ways to keep your soil healthy.

 You can grow a surprising amount of food in your own yard.
 Ask me how!